BehrTheDon/BehrDice/README.md

 ## 📌 Features

 - 🎲 Supports 1 or 2 dice rolls with `/roll`
-- 🎲 Supports 2 dice rolls with Dice Item
+- 🎲 Supports 1 or 2 dice rolls with Dice Item (Choose In Config)
 - 🧍‍♂️ Animation plays for the player rolling the dice
 - 🌐 Others nearby see floating dice face images above the player's head
 - 🎨 Includes customizable dice face textures (1–6)